Vail’s Hospital of the Future

 VVMC Master Facility Plan Scope

-With construction scheduled to begin in the summer of 2015 and culminate in 2019, our state-of-the-art medical campus will aim to exceed the expectations of the diverse patients we serve.
+Our state-of-the-art medical campus will aim to exceed the expectations of the diverse patients we serve.
 The facility will directly contribute to improvements in patient care, safety and privacy, and operational efficiencies.
 Patient access and parking will be dramatically improved by moving the hospital’s main entrance to S. Frontage Rd., increasing parking (including covered parking) and making emergency care more convenient.

 Vail Valley Medical Center has been serving the Town of Vail, Eagle County and guests from around the world for 50 years.
 Over that time, healthcare has become increasingly complex and the regional population and guest volume have grown substantially.